-As most of you know, this 19th installments in the Marvel Cinematic Univers sees most of our favorite superheroes coming together to fight Thanos, the Mad Titan who wants to collect the six Infinity Stones to ‘balance the universe’.
+As most of you know, this 19th installment in the Marvel Cinematic Univers sees most of our favorite superheroes coming together to fight Thanos, the Mad Titan who wants to collect the six Infinity Stones to ‘balance the universe.’

-To kick this thing off: everyone who thought that this movie would suffer by an overcrowded cast will be pleasantly disappointed… for the most part.
+To kick this thing off: everyone who thought that this movie would suffer by a full cast will be pleasantly disappointed… for the most part.

-One of the fmovie’s issue is indeed the fact a small number of characters don’t get much screentime.
+One of the movie’s issue is indeed the fact a small number of characters don’t get much screentime.
 Luckily, there’s barely any time for talking, so we have no problems accepting this.

-The movie is obviously a technical marvel (no pun intended).
+The movie is a technical marvel (no pun intended).

 I personally never seen such a realistic looking CGI.
 Thanos is probably the most realistic motion capture character ever made, and overall if the Academy really won’t award the Oscar for Best SFX to this movie, they will confirm they have a useless bias against this franchise.

 Going in to make Infinity War, Josh Brolin had some concerns (probably sparked by past MCU installments) regarding Thanos presence into the narrative of the film (and probably the next one as well).
 He then said he was thrilled it wasn’t the case.